apache/datafusion/docs/source/library-user-guide/catalogs.md

 1. Implement the `TableProvider` trait to create a table provider, or use an existing one.
 2. Implement the `SchemaProvider` trait to create a schema provider, or use an existing one.
 3. Implement the `CatalogProvider` trait to create a catalog provider, or use an existing one.
+4. Implement the `CataLogList` trait to create a cataloglist, or use an existing one.